Student Handbook for Master of Science Degree in Biomedical Engineering

 • Biostatistical methods (3 credits) (e.g., MU MSCS 5720, MU MSCS 5740, MCW courses: BioStat 04224, BioStat 04231, BioStat 04232, BioStat 04233, BioStat 04363, BioStat 04365)

 • Specialization-specific courses (12 credits): Selected in consultation with the student’s Thesis Director.
-See the end of this document for a non-exhaustive list of pertinent graduate courses offered at MU and MCW.
+See the BME Graduate Resources website for a non-exhaustive list of pertinent graduate courses offered at MU and MCW.

 • MS students are required to register for the BME Department Graduate Seminar Series for the duration of their study (BIEN 6953, 0 credit).
 For a given semester, students are expected to attend at least two thirds of the seminars.